Support

 Understanding Student Documents - Frequently Asked Questions

-My InterExchange student’s visa is good for a year; can he or she stay and work for me until his visa expires?
+My InterExchange student’s visa is good for a year; can they stay and work for me until his visa expires?

 No. The dates that students can work are in section #3 of their DS-2019 Forms.
 All students must return home within 30 days of the end of their work period.